bloc97/Anime4K/md/GLSL_Instructions_Mac_MPV.md

   5. Paste `~/.config/mpv/` and hit Enter.<br>
      <img width="600" src="Screenshots/Mac/mpv/Go to mpv.png">

-  6. Move the template files here.
+  6. Move the template files (input.conf, mpv.conf and the shaders folder) to the mpv folder.
      <img width="800" src="Screenshots/Mac/mpv/Config.png">

-  7. That's it, Anime4K is now ready to use!
+  7. That's it, Anime4K is now installed and ready to use!
      ____

 ## Quick Usage Instructions

   1. Anime4K has 3 Major Modes: A, B and C. For more Advanced Explanation and Usage Instructions, click [**here**](md/GLSL_Instructions_Advanced.md#advanced-usage-instructions-glsl--mpv-v4x).<br>
      - By Default, Mode A is automatically enabled in our template (this can be change in mpv.conf)

   2. To enable each Mode Manually
      - Press CTRL+1 to enable Mode A (Recommended for 1080p)
      - Press CTRL+2 to enable Mode B (Recommended for 720p)